sethsandaru/vue-form-builder/README.md

 Why need to code the form when you can use `Vue-Form-Builder` and render it with some extra steps :D

 Advantages:
-- Less code in development (No more <form> <div> <input> .... </div> </form>)
+- Less code in development (No need to do `<form> <div> <input> .... </div> </form>` this by your own)
-- Easy to maintain, update your Form later
+- Easy to maintain, update your Form in the future.
-- Setup your Form with a super friendly UI/UX
+- Setup your Form with a super friendly UI/UX.
 - Extensibility (Your custom control, styling,...)
 - Form Validation?
-I got you fam
+I got you fam.
 - Included HTML5 structure, no tricks or cheats.

-Give this repo a ⭐ (star) if you actually like this and might use it for your development/production :D!
+Give this repo a ⭐ (star) if you actually like this and might use it for your project :D!
 Thank you!

 Feel free to open an issue if you reach any bugs or issues.
 Thanks.